joedolson/my-content-management/readme.txt

 The "id" attribute is not supported in the [my_archive] shortcode.
 (That would be silly.)
 The [my_archive] shortcode does support a "show_links" attribute which will turn on a navigation list to navigate to each displayed category.

 == Changelog ==

+= 1.7.15 =

+* Bug fix: Only run custom search filter on the front end.
+* Bug fix: Don't escape required HTML in post type messages.
+* Bug fix: Parse fields to save from the stored options, not global set up.

 = 1.7.14 =